Skip to main content

 SIUDMAK “COSMOGONY”

-By VIDEOS
+By EXHIBITIONS & EVENTS, VIDEOS

 The exhibition showcases nearly 100 iconic works by Master Wojciech Siudmak, renowned through various cultural events and publications.
 Among them is the sculpture “The Conductor” (2023), created based on the painting “The Pursuit of Sound,” presented in two versions, one in bronze and the other in a large-scale format produced using 3D printing.